collab-uniba/tosem2021-personality-rep-package/README.md

 * LaTeX
 * homebrew (macOS-only)

-On macOS, you can install Latex by executing `brew install mactex`.
+On macOS, you can install LaTeX and pandoc by executing `brew install mactex pandoc`.

-On Ubuntu, run `sudo apt install texlive-latex-extra`.
+On Ubuntu, run `sudo apt install texlive-latex-extra pandoc`.

 ### Cloning
 The repository uses git submodules.
 To clone the code and its submodules, run `git clone --recursive <repo-url.git>`